lifanfrank/RCode_generalizability/README.md

 # RCode_generalizability
-Sample R Code for generalizing trial results to target populations in Li et al. (submitted)
+Sample R Code for generalizing trial results to target populations in Li et al. (under review)

 You will need to change the directory to use the example code in script example_analysis.R This folder includes the following functions: